michmike/Raspberry-PI-Q/README.md

   * `sudo ifup wlan0` [optional]
   * `sudo reboot`
   * `ifconfig wlan0` [verify you were able to get an IP Address for the wifi connection]
+* If you want to change the timezone to be other than GMT/UTC.
+Currently the RPI gets its time from an internet time server
+  * `sudo dpkg-reconfigure tzdata`
 * Create a webserver and enable PHP
   * `sudo apt-get install apache2 php5 libapache2-mod-php5`
   * `sudo service apache2 restart`